fabio-echegaray/fileops/readme.md

 # Common Operations Involving Movie File IO
+This package makes easy to replicate figures and movies from microscopy data from configuration files.
-This package unifies loading image files of microscopy data, with the option of locally caching the image retrieval.
+It unifies loading image files of the data, with the option of locally caching the image retrieval, and it exports the data into several file formats.
 It currently supports image loading using different frameworks (see formats currently supported).
 It can also export image stacks of data as volumetric scalars using the OpenVDB format or VTK format for use in data manipulation and visualization software such as Paraview or Blender.
 The package is currently under active writing.